elenaacinapura/ehrenfest_model/README.md

 # Ehrenfest model simulation

-Simulation of the Ehrenfest urn problem using Markov chains.
+Simulations of the Ehrenfest urn problem using Markov chains.
 The simulations are written in C language and plots are drawn with Python's Matplotlib.

+## Details about the simulations
+The Ehrenfest urn problem consists in the following situation: you have two boxes and N particles distributed in them.
+At regular timesteps, you select a particle at random and move it to a certain box.
+The spefic rules depend on the variation of the Ehrenfest model that is being considered:
+- Basic Ehrenfest problem: at each time step, you select a particle at random and move it to the other box
+- Modified Ehrenfest problem: at each time step, you select a particle at random and a box at random, and move the particle to that box

+The code in this repository will run simulations for both the models.

 ## Requirements
 The code in this repository is built using CMake and requires the following C libraries: